- Identifies All Bank & Brokerage Accounts Nationwide

 The objective of this search is to 1) identify open/active accounts for the purpose of judgment collection, or 2) assist your attorney in locating accounts which may be hidden or not reported in divorce discovery, or 3) to determine financial solvency prior to litigation.
 Docusearch is staffed by real, licensed private investigators and professional skip-tracers specializing in the location of hidden assets.
 We will conduct a thorough nationwide search of all major brokerages and banks (both brick & mortar and online).
 Results will include brokerage/bank name, address, account type, account title and current approximate account balance, where available.
 (No account numbers will be returned) We will not stop searching once an account is located.
 We will continue to search all major brokerage firms and banks, nationwide.
 If you include your subject’s business name and Federal Employer Identification Number (EIN), we will search the business entity as part of the search.
 Your subject will not know that he/she has ever been searched.

 * Search fee is $499 plus $50 for each open account identified.
 If no open/active accounts exist or are located, we will refund your entire search cost less a $125 research fee.
 Client may exclude known bank accounts, however doing so voids the no-find guarantee.
-Call us for further information.
+Call us for further information or read the FAQ’s below.

 This is a restricted search.
 Without exception, every client who orders this search will be contacted and interviewed before research begins.
 This hidden asset search is GLB compliant and may be used to collect judgments for child support, bad debts, divorce judgments and almost any other legal reason in an attempt to collect a debt.
 You may be required to provide supporting documentation proving the purpose and legality of the search.